sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * With this update we hit a new milestone: 2 million characters of amazing code.
 TODO POT file. (also update related github)

-* TODO Add index.php files to extension top-folders (and fill in empty index.php files)
+TODO readme: Add pictures, create share logo,
+TODO transpile all JS and CSS files

 * TODO consider cleaning unused functions? e.g. pixels_to_points
 * TODO consider removing dependency on /trunk/lib/images/icon.svg and rely on /assets/icon.svg
-* TODO move get_view() to trait, using prescribed base URL.

 * TODO remove trends pane... we planned to add our blog items there, but that never came to fruition.
 	-> We kept it there to visually balance the page.